Question:

 Response:

+Many of my law firm clients are telling me that finding clients is no longer their primary concern – their top strategic concern is now finding, hiring, and retaining lawyer and staff talent.
 During these times it is imperative that law firms get creative and think outside of the box.
 Flexibility is key.
-Here are a few things that some of my clients have done that has resulted in successful attorney hires:
+Here are a few things that some of my small law firm clients have done that has resulted in successful experienced paralegal and attorney hires:

 Successful law firms must attract both clients and talent in order to be successful.
-All businesses are suffering and having a hard time attracting and retaining attorneys and staff.
+All law firms are suffering and having a hard time attracting and retaining attorneys and staff.
 This also means that other law firms are desperate and may try to steal you lawyers and staff with better pay or other incentives.
 You need to review all of your benefits and policies as well as compensation to make sure that you are more that just competitive – you need to be on the cutting edge and ahead of the pack.
 Employees now expect more flexibility, remote work, etc. than ever before.

 Click here for our blog on human resources